 - Do not go overboard; as these fatty butters can play havoc on the little one’s tummy.

-The most popular non-dairy butters are peanut and almond butter, so let’s see how they can benefit your baby.
+The most popular non-dairy butters are peanut and almond butter, so let’s see how they can benefit your baby’s development.

-Peanut butter is a very popular nut butter that has a dense, creamy texture.
-You may love it on your toast as a breakfast, but when it comes to giving it to your baby, there’s a lot of controversy involved.
+Peanut butter is a very popular nutrient-dense butter with a thick, creamy texture.
+You may love this zinc-rich addition to your toast or porridge as a breakfast, but when it comes to giving it to your baby, there’s a lot of controversy involved.

-- Some experts believe that it is best to give up idea of introducing peanut butter to baby, while others believe it is safe to introduce it to them at an early age itself.
+- Some experts believe that it is best to give up the idea of introducing peanut butter to babies, while others believe it is safe to introduce it to them at an early age itself (1).

-- In such a scenario, introducing your already vulnerable baby to a spoonful of peanut butter could turn out to be potentially dangerous.
-As the parent, you should take the best decision here.
+- In such a scenario, introducing your already vulnerable baby to a spoonful of this plant-based food could turn out to be potentially dangerous.
+As the parent, you should make the best decision here.

 Is Almond Butter Safe For Babies?

-- While almond butter is quite nutritious and does have many health benefits associated with its use, the chunky version may present a choking hazard to smaller babies who are just learning to consume solid food.
+- While almond butter is mineral-rich and does have many health benefits associated with its use, the chunky version may present a choking hazard to smaller babies who are just learning to consume solid food (3).

-- Almond butter is a good source of protein and fats, both of which are needed by your baby, but is safe for consumption only if you or your spouse don’t have a history of almond allergies, and if the butter is smooth.
+- Almond butter is vitamin-rich and a source of high protein and fats, both of which are needed by your baby, but is safe for consumption only if you or your spouse don’t have a history of almond allergies, and if the butter is smooth.

 - In case you are not really aware of your baby’s sensitivity to particular nuts, offering him almond butter could trigger off allergic reactions, which may turn out to be dangerous.